Please read and share the ECPR statement condemning the invasion of Ukraine.

 My research is focused on non-state actors’ influence on global politics, both positive (civil society movements and NGOs) and negative (organized crime groups and terrorists).
 On these topics, I have extensively published monographs, edited volumes, book chapters and journal articles (among others, on Global Crime, The European Union Review, Perspectives in European Politics and Society, European Foreign Affairs Review).

 I am co-editor of the Springer book series on Non-State Actors in International Relations, together with Marianna Charountaki.
-The first edited book, on Mapping Non-State Actors in International Relations will be published by the end of 2021.
+The first edited book, on Mapping Non-State Actors in International Relations has just been published.

 I teach International Relations and Global Civil Society at the University of Catania and Political Violence and Terrorism at the OSCE Academy, Bishkek.
 My teaching philosophy is based on the promotion of active learning and interactions.
 I have designed my own simulation model, Game of Peace, which has been recently awarded in a competition on European teaching practices that enhance learning for international students (IMPACT Project).

-My course on Global Civil Society is part of of the Global Studies courses offered within EUNICE, the European University for Customised Education, designed to solve social and economic challenges, both globally and locally.
+My course on Global Civil Society will be soon turned into a MOOC offered within EUNICE, the European University for Customised Education, designed to solve social and economic challenges, both globally and locally.

 I have also designed a totally free online distance learning course on International Relations addressed to students from all over the world.
 It consists of five thematic areas, includes built-in assessment tools, and successful completion will result in obtaining a certificate.
 Follow this link, enroll and feel free to contact me for assistance.